ElifToraman/js-project1/README.md

 # js-project1
-This project is a simple version of Rock, Paper, Scissors.
+This project is a simple version of Rock, Paper, Scissors game.